 ABC’s of Healthy Eating

 Common denominators.
 I’ve looked at dozens of diet plans that all claim success.
 What I list below are not the fine points of what % carbohydrate etc., but rather the threads common to all those plans.
 I think we can easily be confused by studies.
 No matter how well-intended, it is hard to structure a study that controls for ALL factors and researchers may end up taking a narrow view based on their preexisting bias.
 It seems to me that history provides the best reference.
 What is the “factory specification” diet?
-In essence, what did people eat for thousands of years before their choices were swayed by economic factors and food technology?
+In essence, it is what did people eat for thousands of years before their choices were swayed by economic factors and food technology.
 Refer to my page Historic changes in the food supply.
 I think it is safe to say that the more your diet resembles the left side of that chart, the better off you will be.
 Here are a few highlights:

 Read labels.
 You will never know if you are making progress on improving your diet if you don’t know what is really in the food.
 Read labels on even the products you think you know because there are often surprises.
 Read labels.
 Read labels.
 Read labels.
 Here is a link to the USDA database where you can research the nutrient content of even foods that do not have labels.